Daninet/hash-wasm/README.md

 # hash-wasm

-Hash-WASM is a fast, portable hash function library.
+Hash-WASM is a fast and portable hash function library.
 It's using WebAssembly to calculate the hash faster than other JavaScript-based implementations.